 - Higher and more sustained serum levels

 Minocin gives consistently superior clinical results in the treatment of chronic prostatitis.
-In other studies, Minocin was used to improve between 75-85 percent of patients whose acne had become resistant to tetracycline.
+In other studies, Minocin was used to improve 75-85 percent of patients whose acne had become resistant to tetracycline.
 Strep is also believed to be a contributing cause to many patients with rheumatoid arthritis.
-Minocin has shown significant activity against treatment of this organism.
+Minocin has shown significant activity against treatment of Strep.

 Important Factors to Consider When Using Minocin